 Look out for Lokrum

 Pop over to lush green Lokrum from Dubrovnik’s Old Town Port.
-Ferries leave every 30 minutes throughout the summer and it costs around 40 kuna (only £5!) each way.
+Ferries leave every 30 minutes throughout the summer.
 The best part?
 You’ll be there in only 15 minutes and there’s plenty to keep you occupied for a half-day or full-day visit.

 Once you arrive, you’ll feel totally refreshed, away from the bustling streets of Dubrovnik.
 This natural beauty is filled with flourishing olive groves, charming cypress trees and fragrant pine trees, which all offer some welcome shade on those hot summer days.
 And if that’s not enough, why not take a dip in the crystalline turquoise water that surrounds the island?